Bayesian Differential Privacy for Machine Learning: Bayesian Differential Privacy

 \subsection{Definition}

-We start with the definition of Bayesian differential privacy (Definition~\ref{def:bayes_dp}), which implies \emph{weak} Bayesian differential privacy (Definition~\ref{def:bayes_dp_approx}), as seen in Appendix~\ref{app:propositions}.
-The first definition provides a better intuition, connection to concentration inequalities, and is being used for privacy accounting.
-Unfortunately, it may not be closed under post-processing, and therefore, the actual guarantee provided by BDP is stated in Definition~\ref{def:bayes_dp_approx} and resembles that of approximate differential privacy (compare to Definition~\ref{def:differential_privacy}).
-A similar separation between the accounting definition and provided guarantees is done in the moments accountant~\cite{abadi2016deep}.
+Let us define \emph{strong} Bayesian differential privacy (Definition~\ref{def:strong_bayes_dp}) and (\emph{weak}) Bayesian differential privacy (Definition~\ref{def:bayes_dp}).
+The first provides a better intuition, connection to concentration inequalities, and is being used for privacy accounting.
+Unfortunately, it may not be closed under post-processing, and therefore, the actual guarantee provided by BDP is stated in Definition~\ref{def:bayes_dp} and mimics the $(\varepsilon, \delta)$-differential privacy~\cite{dwork2014algorithmic}.
+The reason Definition~\ref{def:strong_bayes_dp} may pose a problem with post-processing is that it does not consider sets of outcomes, and a routine that integrates groups of values into one value could therefore invalidate the guarantee by increasing the probability ratio beyond epsilon.
+On the other hand, it can still be used for accounting with adaptive composition, because in this context, every next step is conditioned on a single outcome of the previous step.
+This separation mirrors the moments accountant approach of bounding tails of the privacy loss random variable and converting it to the $(\varepsilon, \delta)$-DP guarantee~\cite{abadi2016deep}, but does so in a more explicit manner.